ISIPINK/Calibratie-van-de-Black-Scholes-parameter/README.md

 I put the data in a directory called data.

 2. estimate interest rates
+I need to calculate C-P. And for this I need to clean my data.

 3. implicit volatility
 4. estimate volatily of time series